-- 5. Application for Graduate Admission: SWOSU Website for Graduate Admission Forms - 6.
-9-Hour Policy Agreement - 7.
-Official transcript(s) of all credit earned - 8.
-Two recommendation forms - These recommendations should be completed by individuals who are in a position to rate academic aptitude, motivational, and character/disposition factors. - Forms should be sent directly from the reference to the Graduate Office - These forms are available in the program handbook on the psychology department website. - 9.
+- 5. Application for Graduate Admission. - 6.
+Official transcript(s) of all credit earned - 7.
+Two recommendation forms - These recommendations should be completed by individuals who are in a position to rate academic aptitude, motivational, and character/disposition factors. - Forms should be sent directly from the reference to the Graduate Office - These forms are available in the program handbook on the psychology department website. - 8.
 An original OSBI Background Check - The procedure for completing the check is in the application packet.